Particular/docs.particular.net/nservicebus/azure/azure-transport.md

     UseDevelopmentStorage=True;

-In your NServiceBus solution, specify the Endpoint Configuration to use AzureStorageQueue transport:
+In the NServiceBus solution, specify the Endpoint Configuration to use AzureStorageQueue transport:

     public class EndpointConfig : IConfigureThisEndpoint, AsA_Worker
 	{